cmp-202/ssh2shell/README.md

 //Issue #11
 node test/notificationstest.js

-//Test keyboard-interactivs authentication on the host that has it enabled node test/keyboard-interactivetest.js
+//Test keyboard-interactive authentication on the host that has it enabled node test/keyboard-interactivetest.js
 ```